 - Greater risk for diabetes.
 Fatty liver can result in insulin resistance, a key factor in diabetes.
 A recent study estimated that about 70% of individuals diagnosed with type-2 diabetes may also have fatty liver disease.

 - Syndrome X. Also known as Metabolic Syndrome X, this condition can also be a complication of fatty liver.
 Syndrome X involves a number of factors including abnormally high blood pressure and/or insulin levels, too much cholesterol, and excess body fat around the waistline.
-Metabolic Syndrome increases risk for diabetes, stroke, and cardiac disease.
+Metabolic Syndrome increases the risk for diabetes, stroke, and cardiac disease.

 How Can Fatty Liver Disease Be Managed or Prevented?

 Obviously, prevention is always the best medicine.
 Fatty liver disease is definitely a “lifestyle” disease (in most cases) that can be prevented and even eliminated by making healthy choices.
 These include the following.

 I highly recommend the fresh juice Liver Detox 3-4 times weekly.